 Peak’s interpretation of Decision Intelligence is focused on driving connected decision making across an organization, connecting previously siloed data sources across multiple areas of a business.
 This enables decisions to be made which consider the context of how different events, market conditions and decisions affect each other and impact the entire organization.
 Plus, it all happens continuously, at scale, and is constantly evolving and improving as the AI gets smarter over time.

-CODI, our Connected Decision Intelligence system, can be considered to be a pureplay Decision Intelligence system – the first of its kind – built to help power smarter commercial decisions.
+The Peak platform can be considered to be a pureplay Decision Intelligence platform – the first of its kind – built to help power smarter commercial decisions.
 It contains a range of configurable applications that deliver tangible outcomes across the value chain, while also empowering data teams to build and configure their own decision intelligence applications at pace and scale.

 They can sell unsold products in a way that maximizes margin, targeting only customers who are likely to buy, in a hyper-personalized way, with the touch of a button.
 And, from here, supply chains and logistics processes are optimized completely, based on demand that retailers can not just predict, but shape to their advantage.
 The endgame is an entire organization, operating in harmony, working towards a common goal – winning!

 A change point in decision making

 Decision Intelligence marks, in our view, a change point in how businesses make decisions.
 One that has the potential to create a truly data-driven future, in which AI can amplify human judgement and knowledge, bringing new opportunities for businesses to grow and become more efficient.

 Gartner’s thought leadership is shining a light on the significance of this new decision making paradigm, and it’s shaping up to be a significantly important new category of technology.
 As the market continues to grow, we look forward to welcoming other players into the arena while continuing to make Decision Intelligence an integral part of our customers’ future success.